phoenixframework/phoenix_guides/docs/testing/testing_controllers.md

 With those implemented, our tests pass.

+### No tests for the wicked

-The rest of the controller is left to you to implement as practice.
+The rest of the controller is left for you to implement as practice.
 To help you on your way, below is the fully fleshed out test file.
-Of course there are lots of edge cases and error conditions that are not covered, but it should get you started.
+Of course there are lots of edge cases and error conditions that are *not* covered, but it should get you started.

 ```